mcameriere/android-backable-fragment/README.md

         }
     }

-In the hosting Activity, delegate the work to the Fragment
+In the hosting activity, delegate the work to the fragment:

     public class MainActivity extends AppCompatActivity {